James A. Rhodes Arena

-James A. Rhodes Arena, nicknamed "The JAR," is an arena in Akron, Ohio, United States on the campus of the University of Akron.
-It was built next to and replaced the University's 3,000-seat Memorial Hall gymnasium.
+James A. Rhodes Arena, nicknamed "The JAR", is an arena in Akron, Ohio, United States, on the campus of the University of Akron.
 Named for former Ohio governor Jim Rhodes, the arena opened in 1983 and is home to the Akron Zips men's and women's basketball teams and women's volleyball team.
+It was built next to and replaced the university's 3,000-seat Memorial Hall.

 History

 The new facility was six years in the making.
 In 1977, the Ohio General Assembly appropriated $8 million to build a 10,000-seat building over the next two years.
 But by October 1978, when preliminary plans for the new complex were presented and accepted by the Ohio Board of Regents, the cost of construction had risen to $12.5 million.
 So the University scrapped the original design in favor of a scaled-down version: a 125538 sqft building, including an 18000 sqft wood floor, designed by architect Thomas T. K. Zung.
 The University Board of Trustees approved the new version in July 1981, and ground was broken on March 8, 1982.

 The building opened on December 3, 1983.
 The building sits on the eastern edge of campus, on the northeast corner of Union and Carroll streets, on a site that once served Fire Station No. 5 and a parking lot.

 The JAR hosted the Ohio Valley Conference men's basketball tournament in 1986.